 As an open-source content management framework, Drupal has a large community of users and developers involved in its continuous development.
 Contributors provide active support by creating new functionality, providing security updates, improving its usability, testing updates, creating and improving documentation, and much more.
 This huge community of contributors helps to improve every aspect of Drupal.

-At the time of writing, support of Drupal 7 and 8 sites will continue until November 2021, although no new features will be added to these sites following the Drupal 9 release (which was the 3rd June 2020).
-This means that if you have a Drupal 7 or 8 site, you have until November 2021 to upgrade before your site is no longer supported by the Drupal security team, and may therefore be vulnerable to security issues.
-Your site won’t suddenly stop working once November 2021 passes, but to ensure your website remains secure, it is strongly advised to upgrade before then.
+At the time of writing, support of Drupal 7 sites will continue until November 2022, and 8 sites will continue until November 2021, although no new features will be added to these sites following the Drupal 9 release (which was the 3rd June 2020).
+This means that if you have a Drupal 7 or 8 site, you have until these dates to upgrade before your site is no longer supported by the Drupal security team, and may therefore be vulnerable to security issues.
+Your site won’t suddenly stop working once November 2022 for Drupal 7 and November 2021 for Drupal 8 passes, but to ensure your website remains secure, it is strongly advised to upgrade before then.

 Upgrading to Drupal 9